 Secret Santa gift ideas for the good elf: Something nice to pamper themselves like a set of bath bombs or a nice face mask.
 You might even be able to share a pamper night in together.

 The Naughty Elf

 The one who comes in late and makes themselves a midnight snack, always forgetting to tidy up afterwards.
 This person is the life and soul of the party and usually a bad influence, but they’re a lot of fun to be around.

 Secret Santa gift ideas for the naughty elf: A homemade hangover kit with vitamin drinks, paracetamol tablets, a chocolate bar and can of fizzy drink.
 Throw in a DVD and that’s boxing day, sorted!

 This person has had a countdown to Christmas on their phone since 1st January and has a wardrobe full of festive jumpers.
 It’s their favourite time of the year and they’re not afraid to show it.
 They probably organised this secret Santa.

-Get them: Anything typically Christmassy.
+Secret Santa gift ideas for the Christmas fanatic: Anything typically Christmassy.
 Novelty socks or a hot water bottle are good options.
 Don’t forget to compliment them on their famous mulled wine recipe!

 They’ll go along with the festivities of Christmas but aren’t that bothered about getting gifts… their favourite part of the festive season is the food and spending time with loved ones.

-Get them: A cinema ticket so you can go to see a movie together.
+Secret Santa gift ideas for the rudolph: A cinema ticket so you can go to see a movie together.
 Buy them some popcorn with your leftover budget.